Football in Uganda: Polycarp Kibuuka Kakooza

 Polycarp Kakooza was a distinguished author, musician, sportsman, sports administrator, artist, and teacher.
 He composed the Buganda anthem in 1939 at the age of 25 and was secretary of the Uganda Football Association from 1949 to 1952.
 He was manager of the Ugandan team which traveled to England on the nation's first overseas tour in 1956.
 He later managed the Ugandan side in the African Nations Cup 1962 which reached the semi-finals of the competition.
 He was also former Secretary General of the Uganda Amateur Athletic Association (UAAA) and President of the Uganda Amateur Boxing Association (UABA).
 He died in Kampala on 12 January 2003, aged 90.

 Football association

 In 1924 the Kampala Football Association (KFA) was formed, and Kabaka Chwa II was its first President.
 One of the first new clubs to affiliate to the KFA was the Nsambya Football Club in 1926.

 In the late 1940s the Kampala Football Association (KFA) became the Uganda Football Association (UFA), Polycarp Kibuuka Kakooza being the secretary of the organisation from 1949 to 1952.

 In 1967 the Uganda Football Association (UFA) was changed to the Federation of Uganda Football Associations (FUFA).

 Football stadiums in Uganda

+Support

+Twitter research from 2015 found that the most popular English Premier League club in Uganda was Arsenal, with 36% of Ugandan Premier League fans following the club, followed by Manchester United (23%) and Chelsea (12%).